junxit/us-congress-bills-113/metadata.md

 - 2013-05-13 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden without amendment.
 Without written report.
 - 2013-05-13 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden without amendment.
 Without written report.
 - 2013-05-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 72.
+- 2013-06-03 — By Senator Wyden from Committee on Energy and Natural Resources filed written report.
+Report No. 113-39.
+- 2013-06-03 — By Senator Wyden from Committee on Energy and Natural Resources filed written report.
+Report No. 113-39.
+- 2013-08-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6257)
+- 2013-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6257)
+- 2013-08-02 — Message on Senate action sent to the House.
+- 2013-08-06 — Presented to President.
+- 2013-08-06 — Presented to President.
+- 2013-08-09 — Became Public Law No: 113-24.
+- 2013-08-09 — Became Public Law No: 113-24.
+- 2013-08-09 — Signed by President.
+- 2013-08-09 — Signed by President.